 Question 4b

+Grading: 5/10. -4 for report of HR and 95% CI. -1 for not mentioning width of CI in methods.

 Methods: Similar to Question 3, a survival analysis evaluating the association between serum bilirubin and all-cause mortality was performed.
 The only difference from question 3 above is that serum bilirubin was log transformed.
 The association between all cause mortality and bilirubin levels was computed from a regression model with confidence intervals and two-sided p values computed using Wald statistics based on the Huber-White sandwich estimator.
 In order to compare by a 10% increase in bilirubin, the log of bilirubin was also divided by the log base 1.1